MicrosoftDocs/azure-docs/articles/sql-database/sql-database-managed-instance-get-started.md

 > 2. Select **Deployments**.
 > 3. Select the managed instance deployment operation in progress.

-## Review resources and retrieve your fully qualified host address
+## Review resources and retrieve your host name

 After the deployment is successful: